awsdocs/amazon-lumberyard-user-guide/doc_source/script-canvas-nodes-understanding.md

 Event senders send events directly to a specific entity or broadcast events to all entities that are listening for and interested in handling the event\.
 Most events are addressable, which means they can be sent to a specific entity\.
 Because events are usually sent to entities, the most common address type is `Entity Id`, although other address types can be used\.

-The following example uses Light events to to create a sender node\.
+The following example uses Light events to create a sender node\.

 **To create a sender node**